 - Orchestrate processes.
 Touchless AP requires end-to-end coordination of the entire payment chain, with data flowing from a contracting system to a purchase order system to an invoicing system.
 No systems can be siloed, and relevant data must be standardized, including approved supplier information, contract terms, price, and purchase order numbers.

 - Determine optimal approval flows.
 Approval processes should be commensurate with the value or sensitivity of the purchase.
 Flows can be configured based on GL codes, type of purchase, and invoice value.
 Lower value invoices may be automatically approved when invoice data matches purchase order (PO) data, while high-value invoices should be routed for additional review.

 - Orchestrate data between the enterprise resource planning (ERP) master data and payables systems.
-This key step builds on the process redesign rules and standards.
-We routinely see 44% to 53% of invoices become exceptions because they are not matched to a goods received note (GRN) that the ERP requires for record keeping.
+This key step builds on the process of redesign rules and standards.
+We routinely see 44% to 53% of invoices become exceptions because they are not matched to a goods received note (GRN) that the ERP requires for record-keeping.
 Automation of end-to-end processes can solve this in several ways.
-An arriving invoice can trigger an email to the person who received the goods, prompting them to create and send the GRN with a click.
-The system can also send follow-up emails; when acknowledged, the system routes the invoice for payment.

 - Move to e-invoicing.
 Businesses should work with suppliers and procurement to eliminate manual invoice submissions.
 Creating and submitting invoices electronically is critical to reduce errors and streamline workflows.
 One option is using “PO flip.”
 When the goods or services are delivered, the purchase order may be automatically converted into an invoice, avoiding the need to rekey data.